-If you are interested in reporting a crime anonymously, you can utilize the Campus Safety's Silent Witness program that can be accessed through the Department's website.
+If you are interested in reporting a crime anonymously, you can utilize the Campus Safety's Silent Witness program that can be accessed through the Campus Safety website2.
 By policy, we do not attempt to trace the origin of the person who submits this form, unless such is deemed necessary for public safety.

-Anyone may share information anonymously through Campus Safety's Silent Witness Form available on the Campus Safety website.
 The form provides a user the opportunity to communicate directly with the Assistant Vice President of Campus Safety.
 It is not intended for reporting emergencies or crimes-in-progress.
 The user will submit a description of the event, date, time and location of the event.
 Contact information is optional.
 Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to the Assistant Vice President of Campus Safety.